-7. Proof of Completion of the Program or the Community Service conviction or the deferral order, evidence in the form ordered by the court that the defendant has satisfactorily completed an alcohol awareness program or performed the required hours of community service.
-The court may extend this period for good cause for up to an additional 90 days.
-Alcoholic Beverage Code § 106.115(c).
+6. Proof of Successful Completion of the Program or the Substituted Community Service

+The court must require the defendant to present to the court, within 90 days of the date of the final conviction or during the time specified in the deferral order, evidence in the form ordered by the court that the defendant has satisfactorily completed an alcohol awareness program or performed the required hours of community service.
+The court may extend this period for good cause for up to an additional 90 days if the program was ordered on conviction, or for a period determined by the court if the program was ordered on deferred disposition.
+Alcoholic Beverage Code § 106.115(c); Code of Criminal Procedure Art.
+45.051.